 You can stay up to date on youth events in your area by logging on to www.oregonhunters.org f you haven't passed Hunter Education yet and you plan to hunt with your own licenses and tags this fall, you need to get in a class now!
-Oregon's Hunter Education course is required for all first-time hunters under the age of 18.
-It's hard to find a class by fall, so don't wait!
-For information about enrolling in a Hunter Education program, call 503-947-6028, extension 6015, or log on at: www.dfw.state.or.us/education/hunter

-Young people got to try different outdoor skills at OHA youth events like this one in central Oregon.
+Young people got to try different outdoor skills at OHA youth events like this one in southern Oregon.